contact247/weather-now/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License

 This project is open source and available under the [MIT License](LICENSE).